basecamp/handbook/performance-plans.md

 # Performance Improvement Plan Process

+If your work performance is not meeting expectations, you may be put on a Performance Improvement Plan (PIP).
+We only initiate PIPs if your manager's concern is correctable in the short term.
+We do not usually initiate PIPs for fundamental performance issues that relate to your core job skills.

 Below are the steps your manager will take at Basecamp when they identify a problem with your performance that must be addressed with a performance improvement plan (PIP).

 ## Identify and Document